crownCapital-eth/token/README.md

 # Crown Capital Web3

-This repo contains the Crown Capital token and yield farm contracts and front end.
+This repo contains the Crown Capital contracts and front end.
 The contracts will be deployed on the Arbitrum network.
 There are three contracts
   1. CrownToken.sol
   2. Vault.sol